ament/ament_cmake/ament_cmake_core/doc/resource_index.md

 ### Locating Resources

 This project does not aim to index all resources for every package, but simply index meta information about what kinds of resources packages have, in order to narrow down searches and prevent recursive crawling.
-So, if you wanted to locate a particular file, lets say a particular launch for a given package, then you would need to know where that file is installed to, with respect to the install prefix.
+So, if you wanted to locate a particular file, let's say a particular launch for a given package, then you would need to know where that file is installed to, with respect to the install prefix.
 In this case, this project is only useful in finding which prefix to find it in.
 So first, you would find which prefix the given package is in by calling the `get_prefix_for_package` function and from there you can append the FHS defined folders like `bin`, `lib`, `share/<package name>`, etc...
-Lets say you know that the launch file is in the `share/<package name>` folder because it is not architecture specific and further more that it is in the `launch` folder in the `share/<package name>` folder and finally that the name of the launch file is `demo.launch`.
+Let's say you know that the launch file is in the `share/<package name>` folder because it is not architecture specific and furthermore that it is in the `launch` folder in the `share/<package name>` folder and finally that the name of the launch file is `demo.launch`.
 From that information, and the prefix you got from `get_prefix_for_package`, you can construct the path to the launch file.

 Let's take another example, you are looking for the location of a shared library for a particular plugin, called `llama_display` of resource type `plugin.rviz.display`, so that you can call `dlopen` on it, but you don't know which package it is (weird case, but instructional):